d3sformal/debug-infra-gentests/notes/01-llvm-ir-metadata-emission.md

 if (auto* subprogram = F.getSubprogram(); subprogram) {
     subprogram->dump();
     outs() << subprogram->getFilename() << '\n';
-    // change "overload1" to anything you'd like (some trees get extremely large) if (auto* type = subprogram->getType(); subprogram->getName() == "overload1" && type) {
+    // change "overload1" to anything you'd like or remove the clause (beware that some trees get extremely large) if (auto* type = subprogram->getType(); subprogram->getName() == "overload1" && type) {
         type->dumpTree();
     }